This post points out bad aspects you’ll not hear us normally say. It doesn’t mean I’m unhappy or unfulfilled.

 A missionary will talk about the joy of cross cultural missions and going into all the world.

-What they won’t tell you is that it isn’t fun most of the time.
+What they won’t tell you: It isn’t fun most of the time.

 During the conversation I asked her why she was saying she was going home.
 If you have lived for all of your adult life, slightly over 40 years, in Ghana and only visited Canada every four years…then isn’t Ghana your home?